ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 basswoqd, or quaking asp, or any other
 kind of timber for fencerposts after
 having been set for seven years, Which
-were as sound when taken out as whe
+were as sound when taken out as when
+they were first put in the ground.
+Time
+and weather seem to have no effect on
+them.
+The posts can be prepared for less
+than two cents apiece.
+This is the
+recipe : Take bottled linseed oil and
+stir it in pulverised charcoal to the
+consistency of paint.
+Put a coat of this
+over the timber, and there is not a man
+who Will live to see it rot.&quot; &quot; TH
 </td></tr></table>

 ---